jbock-java/simple-component/README.md

 There is no `@Module`, but there is still `@Provides`.
 A `@Provides` method must be static and live directly in the component.

-There is no `@Binds`, use a "static method binding" instead.
+There is no `@Binds`.
+It can be emulated with a `@Provides` method or. if you control the source code of the interface, a static injection point.

 There is no need for `@BindsInstance`.
 Each parameter of a `@Component.Factory` method is treated as if it had that annotation.